QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 ============

-Nevertheless it turns out that in the equilibrium that ultimately interests us, a firm in industry :math:`i` will be able to infer the composite shock :math:`\theta_t + \epsilon_t^{-i}` from the history of random variables that it observes at :math:`t`.
+Nevertheless it turns out that in the equilibrium that ultimately interests us, a firm in industry :math:`i` infer the composite shock :math:`\theta_t + \epsilon_t^{-i}` from the history of random variables that it observes at :math:`t`.